nielshojen/WorkSpaceOneImporter/README.md

 ```

 ## Sensitive input variables
-The processor requires the following sensitive keys to be populated in your recipe (override) Input variables, or by command line keys.
+The processor currently requires sensitive keys like password and API token to be populated in your recipe (override) Input variables, or by command line keys.

+It might be feasible for standalone use to create the ability to use the Keychain to improve security for standalone use.
+I took a peek at - [something like this](https://stackoverflow.com/questions/57838889/manage-keychain-to-codesign-macos-ios-app-with-xcodebuild-unattended)

 I'm told you can use a CI/CD tool like Github actions to wrap credentials securely as secrets and inject to your Autopkg action(script).

-ws1_api_url

-api_username

-api_password

 ## Available Input Variables